mcollina/hyperemitter/CONTRIBUTING.md

 # Contributing
-Hyperemitter is an __open project__ and encourages participation.
+Hyperemitter is an __mad science__ project and encourages participation.
 If you feel you can help in any way, be it with examples, extra testing, or new features please be our guest.

 ## Helping out
 Contributing is not always about adding new features, there are plenty of other ways to get